 - Depending on your situation, the final cost of your adoption can be substantial.

-- There’s always the possibility that a planned adoption fails, usually because the birthparents change their mind.
+- There’s always the possibility of an adoption plan failing, usually because the biological parents change their mind.

 Concerns After Adoption

 For most families, the hardest part is the adoption process itself; however, as you settle into life as an adopted parent, you should be prepared to address or come to terms with the following concerns that may arise after you adopt:

 - Feeling that you're not the "real" parent of your baby

 - Worries about biological or genetic influences